What is Flat Tax?

 - The Flat Tax system promotes higher wealth in the hands of people as tax rates remain the same even when the Income level increases.

-- It reduced administrative costs for the exchequer due to its simplicity and easy computation as well as compliance cost for the business.
+- It reduced administrative costs for the exchequer due to its simplicity and easy computation and compliance cost for the business.

-- It doesn’t differentiate between different taxpayers and makes tax assessment easy for them.
+- It doesn’t differentiate between taxpayers and makes tax assessment easy for them.

-- This type of tax system propels people to increase their earnings and disclose the same as well as tax rate doesn’t increase and remains the same even with an increase in income.
+- This tax system propels people to increase their earnings and disclose the same, and the tax rate doesn’t increase and remains the same even with an increase in income.

 Disadvantages

-- Flat tax system results in higher income inequality as lower Income and higher income brackets are taxed at the same rate leading to lower income in the hands of people in the lower tax bracket.
+- A flat tax system results in higher income inequality as lower income and higher income brackets are taxed at the same rate leading to lower income in the hands of people in the lower tax bracket.

 Basis of Comparison |